sepideh-abedini/MaskSQL/Stages.md

 ## AddSymbolicSchema

-This step generates the symbolic YAML representation of the `schema` based on The symbol table that was generated previously.
+This step generates the symbolic YAML representation of the `schema` based on the symbol table that was generated previously.
 The symbolic schema is then stored in the property `symbolic.schema` of each entry.

 ## AddSymbolicQuestion